duality-solutions/Documentation-and-Guides/fluid-protocol.md

 }
 ```

-## Changing Dynode Rewards on testnet
+## Changing Mining Rewards on testnet
 Example on how to update the Dynamic mining reward per block to 1.9735 DYN coins with fluid:

 ```bash